bucs445fall2025/project-uchiha-clan/etc/stack.md

 ## **Backend**
 - **Python (Alpine)** → [python:3.12-alpine](https://hub.docker.com/_/python)

 ?
-We plan to use Py, but do we keep this version ?

-?
 Need to decide if we are using a web server.
 Nginx might be best if we go with a server ?
 ## **Web Server**